How to Copy Styles Between MS Word Documents for Your Procedure Manual

 Is it possible to copy styles from one MS Word document to another?

-Yes you can copy styles from one document to another but you should not just copy and paste.
-Use the process above.
+Yes, you can copy styles from one document to another, but you should not just copy and paste.
+Use the process outlined above for the best results.

 Can I just copy and paste styles between MS Word documents?